Skip to content

 Discovering Porto

 Porto is truly a magnificent city.
-Though unmistakably Portuguese, it is quite different from Lisbon.
-Obviously Porto is much smaller then the sprawling Metropole in the south, but that’s just the obvious difference.
-While Lisbon is more polished and colorful, Porto has a more rugged feeling – ochre color tones being much more prevalent in the cities architecture.
-Basically the narrow streets of Porto are every writers dream city for the location of a suspenseful historic thriller set somewhere between the 16th and 19th century.
-And then there are the churches, covered in pure gold, they are monuments of the past glory of the town.
-A time when Porto was literally the main port of the country and all the riches of Brazil poured through the city, bringing previously inconceivable wealth to the citizens.
-Finally there is the Port wine, conceived by the British, to be able to ship wine from Northern Portugal to the British Islands.
-While it is strong and heavy, at the same time it tends to be sweet and gentle.
-Much like the city itself actually.
+Though unmistakably Portuguese, it is pretty different from Lisbon.
+Porto is much smaller than the sprawling Metropole in the south, but that’s the apparent difference.
+While Lisbon is more polished and colorful, Porto has a more rugged feeling – ochre color tones being much more prevalent in the city’s architecture.
+The narrow streets of Porto are every writer’s dream city for the location of a suspenseful historical thriller set somewhere between the 16th and 19th centuries.
+And then there are the churches, covered in pure gold; they are monuments of the town’s past glory.
+It was a time when Porto was literally the country’s principal port, and all the riches of Brazil poured through the city, bringing previously inconceivable wealth to the citizens.
+Finally, the British conceived the Port Wine to ship wine from Northern Portugal to the British Islands.
+While it is solid and heavy, at the same time, it tends to be sweet and gentle.
+It’s much like the city itself, actually.

 test